Kiwanis raises money with annual "Trick-or-Trot" 5K

-The Kiwanis Club of Lima held their third annual Holloween Trick-or-Trot Fun Run, 5K and pet contest.
+The Kiwanis Club of Lima held their third annual Halloween Trick-or-Trot Fun Run, 5K, and pet contest.

 Nearly 150 runners lined up at Faurot Park to participate in this year’s 5K.
 This special Halloween run is to fundraise for various clubs in the community, and this year their focus is on the student leadership clubs in the schools.
 They also plan on using part of the proceeds toward their scholarship programs.